nicoptere/pose-trainer/README.md

+# conclusion

+The current dataset (manifest) contains:

+cest_nul: 2 samples (75 frames, 125 frames)
+loop: 1 sample (151 frames)
+machine: 2 samples (113 frames, 104 frames)
+Total: 5 samples.
+With sequence_length: 90 and stride: 30, this is extremely minimal data (like 2-5 windows per class).
+It's very likely the model is overfitting or collapsing (as seen with 33% probabilities everywhere).
+But since the user complained about "always a single class", they might be seeing one class stuck at 99% or something (if overfitted) or 33% if collapsed.

+I have triggered the Classifier Training again with the new settings (90 frames).
+This is running now.
+Once it completes, if the data is sufficient to learn something, the model will update.

+However, with only 5 video clips total, you cannot expect a robust classifier.
+It will likely memorize the 5 clips perfectly but fail on live webcam input (producing low confidence for everything, or randomly latching onto one class).

+I recommend adding more data if you want real results.
+For now, I'm waiting for the training (ID cf7d95f0...) to finish.

+Regarding "There's always a single class displayed": Does this mean the list of "Top Predictions" only has 1 item?
+My code in TestTab.tsx does .slice(0, 3).
+If prediction.all has 3 items (which it should, given 3 classes), it will show 3.
+If prediction.all is undefined, it shows "Waiting...".

+I suspect the user means "The top result is always the same class".
+This is consistent with "Model Collapse" (where all scores are equal, so sort is unstable or preserved index order) or "Overfitting".

+I will check the training output once done.

 # Gesture Detection, Segmentation & Clustering System

 PyTorch and MediaPipe-based system for detecting gestures in videos, clustering by similarity, and training classifiers for real-time gesture recognition.